sapientcoder/QuickCAML/README.md

 This list could change or be re-prioritized based on user feedback, but here are some updates and enhancements we're thinking of making:

-* Move JavaScript code into its own file on GitHub and use a build process to minify it and merge it with ASPX markup to create the QuickCAML.aspx page for download.
-This will improve performance and let us re-use the JS code elsewhere as needed (for example, in a server-side version of this tool deployed as a web part or application page).
-* Improve the display of query results.
-Right now we just use a basic HTML table with forward-only paging since that's the only direction natively supported by the client-side APIs.
-We plan to also offer a text-based, delimited view of results (similar to CSV) and add backward paging.
-The delimited view definitely presents some challenges since SharePoint embeds commas and newlines in several hidden fields that may be returned with results.
+* Create a non-browser version of the tool that could be run locally on a desktop, laptop, or tablet.
+This could possibly be a Windows store app (free, obviously) or Visual Studio extension.
+This also offers some powerful options when it comes to displaying and exporting data from queries.
+* Minify JavaScript code in QuickCAML.aspx to maximize performance (could still view non-minified code here on GitHub).
+* Clean up display of query results and offer a CSV/delimited option which could be copied-and-pasted from the browser to another tool (like Excel).
 * Add a little more functionality to the JSOM API to mimic what the web services and server-based object model can do.
 For example, the JSOM API doesn't support the *IncludeMandatoryColumns* option, but that option would be fairly easy for us to duplicate client-side and support it indirectly.
-* Create a non-browser version of the tool that could be run locally on a desktop, laptop, or tablet.
-This could possibly be a Windows store app (free, obviously) or Visual Studio extension.